dimagi/commcare-hq/docs/pillows.rst

 Generally when planning for pillows, you should:
     - Minimize change_lag
-        - for up to date reports for users
+        - ensures changes are processed in a reasonable time (e.g., up to date reports for users)
     - Minimize changes.exceptions
-        - for consistency between primary and reporting databases
+        - ensures consistency across application (e.g., secondary databases contain accurate data)
-        - because exceptions mean that they must be reprocessed at a later time (effectively adding more load and lag later)
+        - more exceptions mean more load since they will be reprocessed at a later time
     - Minimize number of pillows running
-        - for fewer server resources needed
+        - minimizes server resources required

 The ideal setup would have 1 pillow with no exceptions and 0 second lag.